hlissner/lb6-actions/README.md

 Planned actions
 ---------------

 World domination isn't easy.
+I'll do them whenever I get around to them.
 Let me know if you take a stab at any of these.

 * Search AniDB (with suggestions)
 * Send to Dropbox